 John joined Bailey & Glasser in 2005 and has played a leading role in expanding the firm’s successful class action and mass tort practice.
 “I happen to really like the people I practice with, and I enjoy supporting them however I can,” John said.

-John concentrates his practice in class actions and complex litigation, and is experienced in trial and appellate work.
-John leads the firm’s contingent practice area, which litigates individual, class, and mass actions in fields ranging from ERISA, to antitrust violations, to consumer class actions and product liability class actions.
+John concentrates in class actions and complex litigation.
+John is the President of the firm, and he also leads the firm’s contingent practice area, which litigates individual, class, and mass actions in fields ranging from ERISA, to antitrust violations, to consumer class actions and product liability class actions.

-John is among the few class action attorneys with experience trying class and mass actions.
+John is experienced in appellate and trial work, and has tried complex mass and class actions to juries in state and federal court.
 Most recently, John was co-lead trial counsel in a certified class action alleging TCPA violations against DISH Network in the Middle District of North Carolina.
 After a five-day trial in January 2017, the jury handed down a $20.5 million verdict, finding DISH liable for more than 51,000 telemarketing calls placed by a defunct DISH dealer to persons whose telephone numbers were on the National Do Not Call Registry.
+The presiding judge has since trebled the jury’s damages award, bringing the judgment to $61.5 million for all violations.

 He has achieved an AV Preeminent rating from Martindale-Hubbell, the highest possible rating for legal ability and ethical standards.